-Learning Experience Observers
+Learning Experience Observers (LEOs)

-Typically, the Learning Experience Observation Program is a partnership between two people: a student observer and a faculty partner.
+The Learning Experience Observation Program is a partnership between two people: a student observer and a faculty partner.
 These partnerships challenge the traditional “consumer” model of learning in which information is transmitted by the teacher and students passively take in the information.
 Instead, students are “legitimate informants” Cook-Sather, Bovill, and Felten, Engaging students as partners in learning and teaching: A guide for faculty, 2014, p.
 16) and consultants who help to shape the educational experience for others.

 - Allow faculty and students to explore questions relating to teaching and learning in an affirming way so as to improve and develop effective classroom practices,